nuagenetworks/vspkdoc/_sources/v5_0/nuredirectiontargettemplate.rst.txt

 - ``description``: Description of this redirection target template

 - ``end_point_type`` (**Mandatory**): VPortTagEndPointType is an enum.
 It defines the type of header rewrite and forwarding performed by VRS when the endpoint is used as a PBR destination.
-Possible values are NONE, L3, VIRTUAL_WIRE.
+Possible values are NONE, L3, VIRTUAL_WIRE and NSG_VNF.

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level